Wenqi-Cui/RNN-RL-Frequency-Lyapunov/README.md

 <img src="/Action_Mono.png" height="450px" width="700px" >

 # Language and Dependencies
-All code are implemented in Python.
-The code can directly run through Google Colab using this [link](https://colab.research.google.com/drive/1vinnX16zuRR0I13ofpopk61zFeTMfwbK?usp=sharing/).
+All code are implemented in Python and can be run through Jupyter notebook (or other equivalent environment such as Google Colab).
+The code can also be copied to Google Colab using this [link](https://colab.research.google.com/drive/1vinnX16zuRR0I13ofpopk61zFeTMfwbK?usp=sharing/).
 Data for the power system is imported from MATLAB as 'IEEE_39bus_Kron.mat'.
 The coeffcient for linear droop control is obtained by fmincon function of Matlab as 'Sol_linear.mat'.
 We used the open-source Python package Tensorflow 2.0 to implement RNN and train the neural network models.